-Majority of the submissions received referring to triploid trout indicated support with the use of triploid trout, with the requirement for more research into the technology prior to adoption of the use of the fish.
+The majority of received submissions that refer to triploid trout indicated support for the use of triploid trout, with the requirement for more research into the technology prior to adoption of the use of the fish.

-4.5 Management Controls
+3.5 Management Controls

-4.5.1 Possession limits
+3.5.1 Possession limits

-Possession limits are used for trout primarily as a social control measure that prevent the accumulation of excessive quantities of fish by individuals on a fishing trip, and set a clear ceiling for socially-acceptable catch levels.
+Possession limits for trout are primarily used as a social control measure to prevent the accumulation of excessive quantities of fish taken by individuals on a fishing trip, and set a clear ceiling for socially acceptable catch levels.

-For brown and rainbow trout, the possession limits only apply to the West and South Coast, as trout have historically only been stocked in these regions.
+For brown and rainbow trout, the possession limits only apply to the West and South Coast Bioregion, as trout have historically only been stocked in these regions.
 Currently, rainbow trout and brown trout are classified as Category 1 'high risk' fish under the Fish Resources Management Regulations 1995.
 This is due to their high social value as opposed to sustainability risks.
 The combined recreational daily bag limit for brown and rainbow trout is four fish.
-The grouped bag limit for Category 1 fish is four fish.

 The numbers of trout that are being stocked each year are declining and it is proposed in this plan that only a limited number of drainage basins are potentially stocked.
-For that reason, there is no proposal to change the current daily bag limit.
+For that reason, there is no recommendation to change the current daily bag limit.